HOW DOES HEALTH INSURANCE WORK IN THE USA?

 Although the United States is a dream, the healthcare system is extremely expensive.
 Medical costs represent more than 16% of monthly household expenses and are among the leading causes of debt.

-For this reason, taking out health insurance is a recommended formality before leaving for the United States.
-Indeed, in the event of an unforeseen event, the costs incurred (hospital costs, medical repatriation, etc.) could ruin you.
-For example, a scanner can cost you between $ 4,000 to $ 5,000, an emergency hospital stay of just 3 hours can cost you between $ 9,000 and $ 10,000, and dental care can quickly add up to more than $ 500. .
-Fortunately, there is a health insurance system to cover the sometimes exorbitant medical costs.
-It is however complicated to find your way among all the travel insurance that is offered to you.
+For this reason, we recommend that you take out health insurance before you leave for the United States.
+In the event of unforeseen circumstances, the costs incurred (hospitalization, medical repatriation, etc.) could ruin you.
+For example, a CAT scan can cost you between $4,000 and $5,000, an emergency hospital stay of just 3 hours can cost you between $9,000 and $10,000, and dental care can quickly add up to more than $500.
+Fortunately, there is a system of health insurance to cushion the sometimes exorbitant medical costs.
+However, it’s hard to keep track of all the travel insurance options on offer.

 PUBLIC FINANCING